renierr/vaadin-mermaid/README.md

-# Mermaid Add-on for Vaadin 8
+# Mermaid Add-on for Vaadin 7

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+Vaadin-Mermaid is a Javascript UI component add-on for Vaadin 7.

-## Online demo

-Try the add-on demo at <url of the online demo>
+It uses the Mermaid Javascript lib to generate Charts via a simple description language.
+See http://knsv.github.io/mermaid/ for more details on how to generate a Chart.

+For the Addon simply pass the description for the Chart and a Component will be rendered.
+Additionally you can add listener to react on clicks to the Chart.

 ## Download release